bfmatei/PiPTool/README.md

 4. Enjoy!

 ## Improvements
-- Plex Platform coming soon!
 - Suggestions?

 ## Changelog
 ### Version 1.7
+- Added initial Plex support
 - Fixed issue with YouTube not working on embedded videos
+- more to come

 ### Version 1.6
 - Fixed PiP button not displaying when navigating to a movie from YouTube homepage